We have a steadfast commitment to every client. Call (515) 497-9409 to connect today.

 Book a free case evaluation with a workplace harassment attorney in Minneapolis at Newkirk Zwagerman, P.L.C. by phone at (515) 497-9409 or by email on our contact submission form.

-Types of Harassment in Minnesota Workplaces
+Types of Harassment in Minneapolis Workplaces

 Workplace harassment can include, but is not limited to: